securitybunker/databunker.org/content/use-case/secure-session-storage/text.md

 https://github.com/securitybunker/databunker-nodejs-example

 ## Summary
-With the right architecture, you can make your **session code** to be **privacy by design compliant**.
+With a few lines of code, you can make your **session code** to be **privacy and security by design compliant**.
 It is not complicated.
-You can use **Databunker** or roll your own solution.

-Whatever you choose is much better than completely ignore this issue and store session data unencrypted.